TransformationToolContest/ttc2018liveContest/solutions/SQLSolution/README.md

 ## Generate CSV models

-Use the modelConverter Gradle-task to generate the CSV models.
+Use the `modelToGraphConverter` Gradle-task to generate the CSV models.
 Pass desired model size in the `modelSize` project property.

 Merge FK models will be output as `models/$modelSize/csv-*-initial.csv`, graph models will be output as `models/$modelSize/graph-*-initial.csv`.